KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `bug_report.md`: Replace it with `MagicMirror²`.
 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-8. Typo: Found `Magic Mirror` in file `WB-clock.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `WB-clock.js`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `"node-fetch"` in file `README.md`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `README.md`: Replace it with built-in fetch.
-10. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-11. Typo: Found `Magic Mirror` in file `WB-dataObjects.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `WB-dataObjects.js`: Replace it with `MagicMirror²`.
-12. Typo: Found `Magic Mirror` in file `WB-provider.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `WB-provider.js`: Replace it with `MagicMirror²`.
-13. Typo: Found `Magic Mirror` in file `WB-weather.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `WB-weather.js`: Replace it with `MagicMirror²`.
-14. Typo: Found `Magic Mirror` in file `WB-darksky-helper.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `WB-darksky-helper.js`: Replace it with `MagicMirror²`.
-15. Recommendation: Found `"node-fetch"` in file `WB-darksky-helper.js`: Replace it with built-in fetch.
+12. Recommendation: Found `"node-fetch"` in file `WB-darksky-helper.js`: Replace it with built-in fetch.
-16. Typo: Found `Magic Mirror` in file `WB-darksky.js`: Replace it with `MagicMirror²`.
+13. Typo: Found `Magic Mirror` in file `WB-darksky.js`: Replace it with `MagicMirror²`.
-17. Typo: Found `Magic Mirror` in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
+14. Typo: Found `Magic Mirror` in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
-18. Typo: Found `Magic Mirror` in file `WallberryTheme.js`: Replace it with `MagicMirror²`.
+15. Typo: Found `Magic Mirror` in file `WallberryTheme.js`: Replace it with `MagicMirror²`.
-19. Recommendation: Found `XMLHttpRequest` in file `WallberryTheme.js`: Replace it with built-in fetch.
+16. Recommendation: Found `XMLHttpRequest` in file `WallberryTheme.js`: Replace it with built-in fetch.
-20. Recommendation: No ESLint configuration was found.
+17. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Wallpaper by kolbyjack](https://github.com/kolbyjack/MMM-Wallpaper)